Data protection in United States: overview

 The California Security Breach Notification Law.
 This applies to any person or business that conducts business in California and that owns or licenses computerised data that includes personal information.

 The California Online Privacy Protection Act.
-This applies to an operator of a commercial website or online service that collects personally identifiable information through the internet about individual consumers residing in California who use or visit its commercial website or online service.
-In early 2012, the California Attorney General issued a Joint Agreement with mobile app providers in which the Attorney General stated that this law also applies to mobile apps.
+This applies to an operator of a commercial website, online service or mobile app, that collects personally identifiable information through the internet about individual consumers residing in California who use or visit its commercial website or online service.

-The FTC Act does not regulate categories of data.
-Instead it prohibits unfair or deceptive acts or practices that affect consumers' personal information.
+The FTC Act does not regulate specific categories of data.
+Instead it prohibits unfair or deceptive acts or practices involving practices that fail to safeguard consumers' personal information.
 The FTC's Behavioural Advertising Principles apply to the tracking of a consumer's activities online over time, including the consumer's searches, web pages visits, and viewed content, to deliver advertising targeted to the individual consumer's interests.

 The GLB Act applies to non-public personal information collected by a financial institution that is provided by, results from, or is otherwise obtained in connection with consumers and customers who obtain financial products or services primarily for personal, family or household purposes from a financial institution.